nuwave/lighthouse/docs/master/eloquent/getting-started.md

 ```

 Since upsert can create or update your data you must have all the minimum fields for a creation as required.
-For example the `id` is going to be always mandatory.
+The `id` is always required and must be marked as fillable in the model.

 ```graphql
 mutation {